Bob Hope

-In addition to hosting the Academy Awards show 19 times, more than any other host, Hope appeared in many stage productions and television roles and wrote 14 books.
+Hope hosted the Academy Awards ceremony a record 19 times.
+He also appeared in many stage productions and television roles and wrote 14 books.
 The song "Thanks for the Memory" was his signature tune.
+He was praised for his comedic timing, specializing in one-liners and rapid-fire delivery of jokes that were often self-deprecating.
+Between 1941 and 1991, he made 57 tours for the United Service Organizations (USO), entertaining military personnel around the world.
+In 1997, Congress passed a bill that made him an honorary veteran of the Armed Forces.

 Hope was born in the Eltham district of southeast London.
 He arrived in the United States with his family at the age of four, and grew up near Cleveland, Ohio.
-After a brief stint in the late 1910s as a boxer, Hope began his career in show business in the early 1920s, initially as a comedian and dancer on the vaudeville circuit, before acting on Broadway.
-Hope began appearing on radio and in films starting in 1934.
-He was praised for his comedic timing, specializing in one-liners and rapid-fire delivery of jokes that were often self-deprecating.
-He helped establish modern American stand-up comedy.
+He became a boxer in the 1910s but moved into show business in the early 1920s, initially as a comedian and dancer on the vaudeville circuit before acting on Broadway.
+He began appearing on radio and in films starting in 1934.
+Hope retired from public life in 1999 and died in 2003, at 100.

-Between 1941 and 1991, Hope made 57 tours for the United Service Organizations (USO), entertaining active duty U.S. military personnel around the world.
-In 1997, the United States Congress passed a bill that made Hope an honorary veteran of the U.S. Armed Forces.
-Hope appeared in numerous television specials for NBC during his career and was one of the first users of cue cards.

-Hope retired from public life in 1998 and died on July 27, 2003, at the age of 100.

 Early years

-Leslie Townes Hope was born on May 29, 1903, in Eltham, County of London (now part of the Royal Borough of Greenwich), in a terraced house on Craigton Road in Well Hall, where there is now a blue plaque in his memory.
-He was the fifth of seven sons of an English father, William Henry Hope, a stonemason from Weston-super-Mare, Somerset, and a Welsh mother, Avis (née Townes), a light opera singer from Barry, Vale of Glamorgan, who later worked as a cleaner.
+Leslie Townes Hope was born on May 29, 1903, in Eltham, County of London (now part of the Royal Borough of Greenwich), in a terraced house at 44 Craigton Road in Well Hall, where there is now a British Film Institute 'Centenary of British Cinema' commemorative plaque in his memory.
+He was the fifth of seven sons of William Henry Hope, a stonemason from Weston-super-Mare, Somerset, and Welsh mother Avis (née Townes), a light opera singer from Barry, Vale of Glamorgan, who later worked as a cleaner.
 William and Avis married in April 1891 and lived at 12 Greenwood Street in Barry before moving to Whitehall, Bristol, and then to St George, Bristol.
-After a brief period living in Southend Road, Weston-Super-Mare, in 1908, the family immigrated to the United States, sailing aboard the SS Philadelphia.
-They passed through Ellis Island, New York on March 30, 1908, before moving on to Cleveland, Ohio.
+The family emigrated to the United States aboard the SS Philadelphia, passing through Ellis Island, New York on March 30, 1908, before moving on to Cleveland.

-From age 12, Hope earned pocket money by busking (frequently on the streetcar to Luna Park), singing, dancing, and performing comedy.
+From age 12, Hope earned pocket money by singing, dancing, and performing comedy on the street.
 He entered numerous dancing and amateur talent contests as Lester Hope, and won a prize in 1915 for his impersonation of Charlie Chaplin.
 For a time, he attended the Boys' Industrial School in Lancaster, Ohio, and as an adult donated sizable sums of money to the institution.
-Hope had a brief career as a boxer in 1919, fighting under the name Packy East.
+He had a brief career as a boxer in 1919, fighting under the name Packy East.
 He had three wins and one loss, and he participated in a few staged charity bouts later in life.
+In December 1920, 17-year-old Hope and his brothers became US citizens when their British parents became naturalised Americans.
+He legally changed his name from Leslie to Lester.